leenathomas01/TITAN-MIRAS-and-Brain-Inspired-AI/README.md

 ## TLDR; version
 This thought experiment pushes the boundaries of AI memory and cognition by blending Titans/MIRAS' efficient, surprise-based updates with Dolphin Twin's brain-inspired agents.
 It opens avenues for scalable, emergent systems that learn like humans—selectively and continuously.
 Next steps include prototyping the merge policy and exploring integrations with tools.

+---

+_Note: This repository contains experimental thought processes, toy PyTorch implementations, and research notes.
+It is not a production-ready framework._